sampreet-chawla/GA-unit3-w7d4-intro-to-mongoose/README.md

 ### Our First DB Entry

-Before we import seed data let's create a single object that contains all the tweet info we need based on the `Scehma` we configured earlier.
+Before we import seed data let's create a single object that contains all the tweet info we need based on the `Scehma` and `Model` we configured earlier.

 ```js
 const myFirstTweet = {